jpcornwell/synacor-challenge/WRITEUP.md

 Intro
 =====
-This writeup is divided by sections detailing the individual exercises within the synacor challenge.
+This writeup is divided into sections detailing the individual exercises within the synacor challenge.
 Each section will contain a description of the problem followed by an account of how I solved it.
 Anyone reading this should have already solved the overall challenge, but the problem descriptions may serve as a reminder for those who don't fully remember them.
 If however, the problems are fresh in your head, then you can simply